zhouyl/flowblade/docs/components/buttons/close-button.md

 # CloseButton

-Close button component for dialogs, modals, notifications, etc.
+Close button component for dialogs, modals, notifications, etc. CloseButton provides a convenient way to create close buttons with consistent styling and accessibility.

 ## Basic Usage